erichaagdev/erichaag.dev/blog/posts/bootiful-builds-best-practices-spring-boot-gradle/index.md

 }
 ```

-You can learn more about platforms and BOM support in the Gradle documentation: https://docs.gradle.org/current/userguide/platforms.html#sub:bom_import
+You can learn more about [platforms and BOM support](https://docs.gradle.org/current/userguide/platforms.html#sub:bom_import) in the Gradle documentation.

 ### 8. Auto-provision Java using toolchains